2019 Case Studies in Data Analysis Competition

 Teams that select this case study will use synthetic microscopic imaging data from the Broad Bioimage Benchmark Collection to develop statistical machine learning methods to predict the number of cell counts in the images.

 Teams that select this case study will use real data from Canadian Community Health Survey (CCHS) to first create an ‘analytic dataset’ (combining from cycles 1.1, 2.1 and 3.1), and then use that dataset to estimate crude and adjusted measures of association between osteoarthritis and self-reported heart diseases.

 The Committee of the Award for Case Studies in Data Analysis will consider such attributes as result accuracy, innovation of the analysis methods, technical clarity, and cohesiveness of the analysis, interpretation and presentation of results in choosing a winning team for each competition.
 The Committee reserves the right to decline to make an award for each case study if the number of entries is insufficient.

 Many thanks to members of the Case Studies in Data Analysis Committee for 2019 for their contributions: Dr. Ehsan Karim, School of Population and Public Health, University of British Columbia; Dr. Kathryn Morrison, Precision Analytics Inc. and McGill University; Chel Hee Lee, Critical Care Medicine, Alberta Health Services & University of Calgary and other individuals: Mr. François Brisebois (Methodology Branch, Statistics Canada); Ms. Qian Liu, University of Manitoba.

-Teams interested in participating in the competition must register by April 15, 2019, by e-mailing the Chair of the Case Studies in Data Analysis Committee, Dr. Pingzhao Hu (Pingzhao.firstname.lastname@example.org).
+UPDATE: Teams interested in participating in the competition must register by May 5, 2019, by e-mailing the Chair of the Case Studies in Data Analysis Committee, Dr. Pingzhao Hu (Pingzhao.email@example.com).